conda/conda/docs/source/faq.rst

       $ conda config --add create_default_packages pip

-   After performing the above command you can create a new environment in the standard way (pip will be installed in all of them).
+   After performing the above command you can create new environments in the standard way (scipy will be installed in all of them).

 #.
 How can I automatically install Y package (e.g. *scipy*) during creation of any of new environment?